 Essays help us learn about who you are rather than solely what you have done.
-Other parts of the application give insight to your academic and professional accomplishments; the essays reveal the character of the person behind those achievements.
+Other parts of the application give insight to your academic and professional accomplishments; the essays reveal the person behind those achievements.

-When writing your essays, resist the urge to “package” yourself into what you think Stanford wants to see.
+When writing your essays, our best advice is simple: answer the question.
+Resist the urge to “package” yourself into what you think Stanford wants to see.
 Doing so will only prevent us from understanding who you really are and what you hope to accomplish.
 The most impressive essays are the most authentic.

-You are required to write two personal essays and one short-answer essay.
-The personal essays tell us who you are; the short-answer essay tells us about an experience that shaped you and what you aspire to do.
+We request that you write two personal essays.
+The personal essays give us glimpses of your character and hopes.
 In each essay, we want to hear your genuine voice.
-Think carefully about your values, passions, hopes, and dreams prior to writing them.
+Think carefully about your values, passions, aims, and dreams prior to writing them.

 - Share the insights, experiences, and lessons that shaped your perspectives, rather than focusing merely on what you’ve done or accomplished.

 - Write from the heart, and illustrate how a person, situation, or event has influenced you.

 - Focus on the “why” rather than the “what.”

 Enlighten us on how earning your MBA at Stanford will enable you to realize your ambitions.

 - Explain your decision to pursue graduate education in management.